Database-Augmented Query Representation for Information Retrieval: Experimental Setups

 \subsection{Models}

 We explain the backbone retrieval models and the query augmentation baselines that we compare.

-\paragraph{Retrieval Models} We operationalize query augmentation approaches with two widely used dense retrieval models, namely DPR and Contriever, as follows: \textbf{DPR} is a supervised dense retrieval model that requires a pair of a query and its relevant document for training~\cite{dpr}; \textbf{Contriever} is another widely used dense retriever, but is trained in an unsupervised fashion~\cite{contriever}.
-In addition, as an indicator, we report the performance of the sparse retriever (\textbf{BM25}).
+\paragraph{Retrieval Models} We use three dense retrievers: \textbf{DPR} is a dense retrieval model trained with a pair of a query and its relevant document~\cite{dpr}; \textbf{Contriever} is another dense retriever, but is trained in an unsupervised fashion~\cite{contriever}; \textbf{BGE-M3} is a recent dense retriever designed to enhance generalization across diverse retrieval tasks~\cite{bge-m3}.
+As an indicator, we report the results of the sparse retriever (\textbf{BM25}).

-\paragraph{Augmentation Models} We compare our DAQu against relevant query augmentation models as follows: \textbf{1) No Expansion (No Expan.):} This model directly uses the given query for retrieval without expanding it. \textbf{2) Naïve Query Expansion (Naïve Expan.):} This baseline concatenates a given query with all the textual terms of the associated metadata from the database. \textbf{3) Query Expansion w/ BM25 (Expan. w/ BM25):} Similar to~\citet{Deng2021TowardPA}, this model also appends the metadata terms to the given query.
-However, before expanding the query, it employs a BM25 model to select metadata terms that are most relevant to the query, and only these selected terms are appended. \textbf{4) DAQu (Ours):} This is our model that augments the query representation by incorporating the metadata representation on a latent space, which is generated with the graph-structured set encoding strategy.
+\paragraph{Augmentation Models} We compare our DAQu against relevant query augmentation baselines: \textbf{1) No Expansion (No Expan.):} This model uses the query for retrieval without expansion. \textbf{2) Query Expansion w/ LLM (Expan. w/ LLM):} This model utilizes the capability of LLMs, prompting them to generate query-related pseudo-documents that are expanded to queries~\cite{DBLP:conf/emnlp/WangYW23}. \textbf{3) Query Expansion w/ LameR (Expan. w/ LameR):} This model similarly utilizes LLMs but further augments them with query-relevant documents via retrieval for query expansion~\cite{lamer}. \textbf{4) Query Expansion w/ Query associated Table (Expan. w/ Query):} This model expands queries with the information sourced from the query-related single data store (table), following~\citet{DBLP:conf/sigir/ZhangDL20}. \textbf{5) Query Expansion w/ User associated Table (Expan. w/ User):} Similarly, this model expands queries with the user-related table, following~\citet{DBLP:conf/vldb/BussMTT0L23}. \textbf{6) Full Metadata Expansion (Expan. w/ Full):} This model concatenates queries with all textual terms of the associated metadata from the database (spanning multiple tables). \textbf{7) Query Expansion w/ Retriever (Expan. w/ Retriever):} Similar to~\citet{Deng2021TowardPA}, this model also appends the metadata terms to the queries.
+Yet, before expansion, it employs a retriever (BM25) to select terms that are most relevant to the query, and only these selected terms are appended. \textbf{8) DAQu (Ours):} This is our model that augments the query representation by incorporating the metadata representation on a latent space, obtained by graph-structured set-encoding.